ScooloV/bbpedia/docs/core_rules/league_and_exhibition_play.md

 * If the league consists of two divisions, the top two teams from each go through and the play-off season progresses straight to the semi-finals.
 * If the league consists of four divisions:

-- The top team from each goes through and the play-off season progresses straight to the semi-finals.
+&emsp;- The top team from each goes through and the play-off season progresses straight to the semi-finals.

-- The top two teams from each go through and the play-off season commences with the quarter finals.
+&emsp;- The top two teams from each go through and the play-off season commences with the quarter finals.

 * If the league consists of three divisions, the top team from each goes through.
 Additionally, the second place team with the highest number of league points will go through as a wild card.
 The play-off season progresses straight to the semi-finals.